julianduque/heroku-langchain/docs/SPECS.md

 ##### **2.3.6.
 Other relevant BaseChatModel methods**

-- getNumTokens(text: string): Promise\<number\>: This method could potentially be implemented if Heroku provides a dedicated token counting mechanism or if a client-side tokenizer compatible with the Heroku models (e.g., for Claude) is available and integrated.
+- getNumTokens(text: string): Promise\<number\>: This method could potentially be implemented if Heroku provides a dedicated token counting mechanism or if a client-side tokenizer compatible with the Heroku models (e.g., for gpt-oss-120b) is available and integrated.
 Alternatively, it might rely on the usage data returned in API responses or provide a rough estimation.
 - invocationParams(options?: Partial\<HerokuMiaCallOptions\>): any: As defined in BaseChatModel 9, this method should return the parameters that will be used to invoke the model.
 This is valuable for logging, debugging, and ensuring transparency in model calls.

 ### **2.4.
 API Integration: /v1/chat/completions** 3